Objective Momentum Barriers in Wall Turbulence: Methods

 A number of relevant techniques have been developed in the LCS literature to identify distinguished material surfaces of 3D steady flows from arrays of trajectories \citep[see][for a review]{Haller2015}.
 These methods generally require a numerical differentiation of the flow map or of the velocity field along particle positions.
-The 3D steady dynamical system (\ref{eq:instant barrier}) already involves two spatial derivatives of the velocity field and hence further spatial differentiation can only be carried out accurately over sufficiently dense numerical grids (see \citet{Haller2020} for examples involving the aFTLE and aPRA diagnostics).
+The 3D steady dynamical system (\ref{eq:instant barrier}) already involves two spatial derivatives of the velocity field and further spatial differentiation can only be carried out accurately over sufficiently dense numerical grids (see \citet{Haller2020} for examples involving Cauchy-Green strain tensor based diagnostics).

-To avoid the numerical issues associated with further spatial differentiation of (\ref{eq:instant barrier}) and to reduce the number of integrated trajectories, here we use very recently developed single-trajectory diagnostics for elliptic (i.e., vortex-type) and hyperbolic LCS, respectively the trajectory rotation average (TRA) and trajectory stretching exponent (TSE), derived by \citet{Haller2021}.
+To avoid the numerical issues associated with further spatial differentiation of solutions of (\ref{eq:instant barrier}) and to reduce the number of integrated trajectories, here we use very recently developed single-trajectory diagnostics for elliptic (i.e., vortex-type) and hyperbolic LCS the trajectory rotation average (TRA) and the trajectory stretching exponent (TSE), derived by \citet{Haller2021}.
 On any discretized trajectory $\left\{ \mathbf{x}(s_{i})\right\} _{i=0}^{N}$ of the barrier equation (\ref{eq:instant barrier}) with initial condition $\mathbf{x}(s_{0})=\mathbf{x}(0)=\mathbf{x}$, the TRA measures the temporal average of the angular velocity of the trajectory whereas the TSE measures the average hyperbolicity strength along the trajectory.
-Evaluated in the context of the barrier equation (\ref{eq:instant barrier}), the fields can be computed as
+Evaluated in the context of the barrier equation (\ref{eq:instant barrier}), these two fields can be computed as

 and